addiswebb/compiler_c/README.md

 ```c
 char b[] = "Hello " "World";
 ```
-Both of these are parsed to be identical strings `Hello World`, as the option `a` is perfectly fine, I don't plan to support option `b` until necessary.
-It is important to note, the goal is to fully support C89, however some features from future standards are also supported.
-For example,
+Both of these are parsed to be identical strings `"Hello World"`, as option `a` is perfectly fine, I do not plan to support option `b` until absolutely necessary.
+While the goal is to fully support C89, some useful features from future standards are also supported.
+For example designated initliazers for `struct` and `array` types,
 ```c
 int x[] = {[1] =5, 4,5, [5]= 6};
 ```